 Participating schools represented at the launch:

-The exhibition is presented at the National Library of Ireland, in partnership with the British Council and the British Embassy Dublin.
-The launch event brings together students from a selection of participating schools alongside invited guests and forms part of a wider celebration of youth creativity and cross-border collaboration.
-Coverage of the launch will feature on TG4’s children’s programming.
+The exhibition was presented at the National Library of Ireland Seamus Heaney Centre in Dublin, in partnership with the British Council and the British Embassy Dublin.
+The launch event brought together students from a selection of participating schools alongside invited guests and formed part of a wider celebration of youth creativity and cross-border collaboration.
+Coverage of the launch featured on TG4’s children’s programming.

-At its core, Creative Postcards reflects the strength of UK-Ireland cultural collaboration and the role of literature and the arts in fostering understanding, empathy and friendship among young people.
+At its core, the Creative Postcards exchange project reflects the strength of UK-Ireland cultural collaboration and the role of literature and the arts in fostering understanding, empathy and friendship among young people.